rgplantz/itco_x86-64/yt_ch18.md

 ## Chapter 18

 ### Page 405
-1. We first add the prototype for our second constructor.
+1. We first add the prototype for our second constructor to our class.

     ```cpp
     // fraction.hpp